Dalmatia Tower

 Dalmatia Tower is a high-rise office building and a hotel in Split, Croatia.
-It is located on the intersection of the Domovinskog rata Street and the Dubrovačka Street and it is the tallest building in Croatia.
+It is located on the intersection of the Domovinskog rata Street and the Dubrovačka Street and it is the tallest building in Croatia, with the height of 135 m with antenna.

 Technical information

 Dalmatia Tower is ranked 1st by height in Croatia.
-It is 115 meters (377 feet) tall, and has 27 floors.
+It is 112 meters (367 feet) tall, and has 27 floors.